Questions swirl about possible racial bias in Twitter image function

-NEW YORK, Sept 21 (Thomson Reuters Foundation) - Social media giant Twitter said on Monday it would investigate its image-cropping function that users complained favored white faces over black.
+NEW YORK (Thomson Reuters Foundation) - Social media giant Twitter said on Monday it would investigate its image-cropping function that users complained favored white faces over black.

 The image preview function of Twitter’s mobile app automatically crops pictures that are too big to fit on the screen and selects which parts of the image to display and cut off.